plan-net/core4/docs/source/job.rst

 -   **do one thing and do it well**

         Do not try to: "I'll fix everything in one method".
-Seperate logical building-blocks from your code, every block should only do one single task.
-This makes it easier to implement changes in the future and helps your code to be more readble.
+Separate logical building-blocks from your code, every block should only do one single task.
+This makes it easier to implement changes in the future and helps your code to be more readable.

 -   **KISS - keep it simple and stupid**
         Robustness and maintainability are more precious than saving a few seconds of time.
 This however is not valid